open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 Make sure that you add `type="module"` to the script tag.

 <aside class="notice">
 In this example we are using `unpkg`, a CDN where we can easily import any modules that are available on NPM.
-When working on a real project, it is a good idea to rather use an actual package manager such as NPM or yarn.
+When working on a real project, it is a good idea to use an actual package manager such as NPM or yarn.
 </aside>

 Next, we need to define our web component.
 When writing a vanilla web component we extend from the native `HTMLElement` class that is already in your browser.
 With lit-element we need to import and extend from the `LitElement` class which, in turn, extends from the `HTMLElement` class.